rust-lang/rfcs/text/0000-target-tier-policy.md

   do not post comments (automated or manual) on a PR that suggests a block on the PR based on the target.
 (A PR author may choose to help with a tier 3 target, but is not required to.)
+  - It is acceptable to manually initiate or link to a discussion about how to make a PR and a tier 3 target compatible, but that discussion must not be implied to block the PR unless either the PR author or PR approver want it to be.
 - Patches adding or updating tier 3 targets must not break any existing tier 2 or tier 1 target, and must not break another tier 3 target without approval of either the compiler team or the maintainers of the other tier 3 target.